Giving at Temple Micah

 • General Fund: Supports all of our programs and administration, allowing our leadership to put the money where it is needed most.

-• Building Fund: Allows us to maintain our beautiful building as well as plan for future growth.
+• Building Fund: Allows us to maintain, repair, keep secure, and improve our beautiful building.

-• Legacy Fund: A quasi-endowment maintained through lifetime and bequest gifts as a fund to generate a consistent and stable flow of income for our long range future.
+• Legacy Fund: A quasi-endowment maintained primarily through lifetime and bequest gifts; generates a consistent and stable flow of income for our long range future.

-• Micah House Fund: Supports Micah House as it provides transitional housing, support, and social services to homeless women with histories of alcohol and drug abuse.
+• Micah House Fund: Supports Micah House as it provides transitional housing, support, and social services to women who are struggling with addiction and homelessness.

-• Rabbi’s Discretionary Funds (Rabbis Zemel, Beraha, Crawley, and Slakman): Enables our rabbis to provide financial assistance for those in need and support special programs within the congregation and the broader community.
+• Rabbi’s Discretionary Funds (Rabbis Zemel, Beraha, Crawley, and Slakman): Enables our rabbis to make charitable donations, pursue learning opportunities, and support special programs within the congregation and the broader community.
+Each of our rabbis has a discretionary fund to use as they see fit, consistent with Temple Micah’s values.

-• Sukkat Shalom Fund: Supports our efforts to help refugee families.
+• Sukkat Shalom Fund: Supports our efforts to welcome and support immigrant and refugee families.

 Sustaining Temple Micah, from Generation to Generation